MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 The valid values are:

-- False (default) – Do not allow the Block User Info Visibility policy to be overridden for a SharePoint site or OneDrive
+- False (default) – Do not allow the Block User Info Visibility policy to be overridden for a SharePoint site or OneDrive.

-- True – Allow the Block User Info Visibility policy to be overridden for a SharePoint site or OneDrive
+- True – Allow the Block User Info Visibility policy to be overridden for a SharePoint site or OneDrive.

 ```yaml
 Type: Boolean